Essential Elements for Company Letterheads and the Key Elements you MUST include

 While visually appealing letterheads are important for branding, they must also contain certain elements to meet legal standards.
 Overlooking these Essential Elements for Company Letterheads in favour of aesthetics can have consequences.
 Regulators crack down on improper company letterheads, and non-compliant correspondence reflects poorly on your business’s attention to detail.

-Therefore you may want to read on – don’t worry it won’t take long!
+Therefore, you may want to read on – don’t worry, it won’t take long!

-We are not going to cover how to design a letterhead or What Goes into Designing a Letterhead.
-Instead in this article, we are going to focus on making sure we let you know some of the legalities behind what’s required when designing a letterhead.
+We are not going to cover how to design a letterhead or What Goes into designing a Letterhead.
+Instead, in this article, we are going to focus on making sure we let you know some of the legalities behind what’s required when designing a letterhead.

 Creating Compliant and Stylish Company Letterheads